ela-lab/razpravljalnica/README.md

 # Razpravljalnica

-A distributed discussion board service implemented in Go using gRPC with N-node chain replication, control plane coordination, and single-topic subscriptions with round-robin node assignment.
+A distributed discussion board service implemented in Go using gRPC with N-node chain replication, control plane coordination, distributed subscriptions with round-robin node assignment.

 ## Overview